Skip to main content

 Why these two differ

 The most material structural difference between these two funds is portfolio construction.
-The Kernel Cash Plus Fund holds a directly diversified mix of bank deposits, floating-rate notes, commercial paper, and other short-dated instruments — with no single position above 15% — reflecting a granular, multi-issuer approach.
-The Clarity Enhanced Cash PIE, by contrast, allocates 78.4% of its portfolio to a single underlying vehicle, the Amova W/S NZ Cash Fund, making it effectively a fund-of-funds structure for the bulk of its assets.
-Investors taking on Clarity are therefore substantially exposed to the investment decisions, counterparty relationships, and fee arrangements of that underlying fund, a layer of intermediation absent from Kernel's approach.
+The Kernel Cash Plus Fund holds a diversified spread of named individual instruments — bank deposits, floating-rate notes, commercial paper, and tax-trader positions — with its largest single holding (Bank of China Deposit) at 14.95% of the portfolio.
+The Clarity Enhanced Cash PIE, by contrast, concentrates 78.4% of its assets in a single underlying vehicle, the Amova W/S NZ Cash Fund, making it effectively a fund-of-funds wrapper for most of its exposure, with the remainder split across first-mortgage securities, bank deposits, and cash at bank.

 What's different at a glance